asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

 CG's public access requirements for cloud state that resources should be secured in environments and not be publicly accessible.
-ECR is a fully managed container registry that makes it easy to store, manage, share and deploy container images and artifacts in a secure manner.Amazon ECR hosts your images in a highly available and high-performance architecture, allowing you to deploy images for your container applications reliably.
+ECR is a fully managed container registry that makes it easy to store, manage, share and deploy container images and artifacts in a secure manner.
+Amazon ECR hosts your images in a highly available and high-performance architecture, allowing you to deploy images for your container applications reliably.
 You can share container software privately within Capital Group or publicly worldwide for anyone to discover and download.

 **How?**